Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              Caption data is embedded in SEI messages in video track ccea
     9. The btrt SHOULD be used to signal the average and maximum bitrate in the sample entry box
+    10. In case the language of track changes a new init fragment with updated [=mdhd=] and/or [=elng=] SHOULD be send from the ingest source to the processing entity.

 ## Requirements for Timed Metadata ## {#timed_metadata}